microsoft/Windows-IoT-Samples/HelloBlinkyBackground/CS/README.md

 # "Hello, blinky!" background service

-We'll create a simple Blinky app and connect a LED to your Windows IoT Core device (Raspberry Pi 2 or 3, Up Squared or DragonBoard).
-Be aware that the GPIO APIs are only available on Windows IoT Core, so this sample cannot run on your desktop.
+We'll create a simple Blinky app and connect a LED to your Windows IoT Enterprise device (UpBoard).
+Be aware that the GPIO APIs are only available on Windows IoT Enterprise, so this sample cannot run on your desktop.

-## Headless mode
-___

-This application is designed for a headless device.
-To better understand what Headless mode is and how to configure your device to be headless, follow the instructions [here](https://docs.microsoft.com/en-us/windows/iot-core/learn-about-hardware/headlessmode).

 ## Load the project in Visual Studio
 ___

-You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/Microsoft/Windows-iotcore-samples/archive/master.zip) and navigating to the `samples\HelloBlinkyBackground`.
+You can find the source code for this sample by downloading a zip of all of our samples and navigating to the `samples\HelloBlinkyBackground`.
 The sample code is available in either C++ or C#, however the documentation here only details the C# variant.
-Make a copy of the folder on your disk and open the project from Visual Studio.
+Make a copy of the folder on your disk and open the project from Visual Studio 2019.

 Make sure you connect the LED to your board.
-Go back to the basic 'Blinky' [sample](https://github.com/Microsoft/Windows-iotcore-samples/tree/master/Samples/HelloBlinky) if you need guidance.
+Go back to the basic 'Blinky'if you need guidance.

 Note that the app will not run successfully if it cannot find any available GPIO ports.

-Once the project is open and builds, the next step is to [deploy](https://github.com/MicrosoftDocs/windows-iotcore-docs/blob/master/windows-iotcore/develop-your-app/AppDeployment.md) the application to your device.
+Once the project is open and builds, the next step is to [deploy] the application to your device.

 When everything is set up, you should be able to press F5 from Visual Studio.
-The Blinky app will deploy and start on the Windows IoT device, and you should see the attached LED blink.
+The Blinky app will deploy and start on the Windows IoT device.

 ## Let's look at the code
 ___